Restart the cluster

 Monitor restart activity status

-2. In the main navigation, click Activities.
+1. In the Mission Control UI main navigation, click Activities.

 A status of SUCCESS indicates the restart operation completed without issue.
 Timestamps are issued for the Start and End of the restart activity.